RuThe Raleigh Bicycle Company began life in 1885, when Richard Woodhead and Paul Angois set up a small bicycle workshop in Raleigh Street, Nottingham.

 There are two key Strada families – the basic Strada hybird bike, and the Strada Trail Sport bikes – these come with 160mm travel suspension forks for more off-road action.

-Raleigh also offers a Strada electric bike, which at £2,350 comes with a Shimano Steps E6000 system, boasting 50NM centre mount motor and 400wh battery.
+There’s also an electric model at £2250 (currently reduced to £1599), which comes with a Shimano Steps E6000 system, boasting 50NM centre mount motor and 400wh battery.

 The bike shares the 650b wheels of the non-assisted versions, plus a lighter weight carbon fork and 42mm wide tubeless ready tyres which will cope with assorted surfaces.